-10. OTHER DATA RELEVANT TO AN EVALUATION OF CARCINOGENI-CITY AND ITS MECHANISMS
+10. OTHER DATA RELEVANT TO AN EVALUATION OF CARCINOGENICITY AND ITS MECHANISMS

-In coming to an overall evaluation of carcinogenicity in humans (see pp. 23-25), the Working Group also considers related data.
+In coming to an overall evaluation of carcinogenicity in humans (see pp. 25-27), the Working Group also considers related data.
 The nature of the information selected for the summary depends on the agent being considered.

-For chemicals and complex mixtures of chemicals such as those in some occupational situations and involving cultural habits (e.g., tobacco smoking), the other data considered to be relevant are divided into those on absorption, distribution, metabolism and excretion; toxic effects; reproductive and developmental effects; and genetic and related effects.
+For chemicals and complex mixtures of chemicals such as those in some occupational situations or involving cultural habits (e.g. tobacco smoking), the other data considered to be relevant are divided into those on absorption, distribution, metabolism and excretion; toxic effects; reproductive and developmental effects; and genetic and related effects.

 Concise information is given on absorption, distribution (including placental transfer) and excretion in both humans and experimental animals.
 Kinetic factors that may affect the dose-response relationship, such as saturation of uptake, protein binding, metabolic activation, detoxification and DNA repair processes, are mentioned.
-Studies that indicate the metabolic fate of the agent in humans and in experimental animals are summarized briefly, and comparisons of data from humans and animals are made when possible.
+Studies that indicate the metabolic fate of the agent in humans and in experimental animals are summarized briefly, and comparisons of data on humans and on animals are made when possible.
 Comparative information on the relationship between exposure and the dose that reaches the target site may be of particular importance for extrapolation between species.
 Data are given on acute and chronic toxic effects (other than cancer), such as organ toxicity, increased cell proliferation, immunotoxicity and endocrine effects.
 The presence and toxicological significance of cellular receptors is described.
 Effects on reproduction, teratogenicity, fetotoxicity and embryotoxicity are also summarized briefly.

-Tests of genetic and related effects are described in view of the relevance of gene mutation and chromosomal damage to carcinogenesis (Vainio et al., 1992).
+Tests of genetic and related effects are described in view of the relevance of gene mutation and chromosomal damage to carcinogenesis (Vainio et al., 1992; McGregor et al., 1999).
 The adequacy of the reporting of sample characterization is considered and, where necessary, commented upon; with regard to complex mixtures, such comments are similar to those described for animal carcinogenicity tests on p.
 18. The available data are interpreted critically by phylogenetic group according to the end-points detected, which may include DNA damage, gene mutation, sister chromatid exchange, micronucleus formation, chromosomal aberrations, aneuploidy and cell transformation.
 The concentrations employed are given, and mention is made of whether use of an exogenous metabolic system in vitro affected the test result.
-These data are given as listings of test systems, data and references; bar graphs (activity profiles) and corresponding summary tables with detailed information on the preparation of the profiles (Waters et al., 1987) are given in appendices.
+These data are given as listings of test systems, data and references.
+The Genetic and Related Effects data presented in the Monographs are also available in the form of Graphic Activity Profiles (GAP) prepared in collaboration with the United States Environmental Protection Agency (EPA) (see also